Orin-Labs/www/public/memo.md

 Just like a real tutor, Orin will get better the more you work with him.

 He’ll figure out that you like visual explanations in math topics, but learn fast when diving into examples for science.
-Orin can spend hundreds of man-hours per week on a single kid behind the scenes, crafting the best next lesson or homework assignment specifically for them.
+Orin can spend hundreds of man-hours per week on a single student behind the scenes, crafting the best next lesson or homework assignment specifically for them.

 This entrenchment makes it tough to switch.
 You’ll have to rebuild context somewhere else for a competitor to work as well.
 You can already see this moat in human tutors, but we can actually scale it.